What is data lineage?

 - Impact analysis: It warns users about the list of data tables or columns that will be affected before making any schema changes.

 - Root cause analysis for quick troubleshooting: Sometimes it takes hours to figure out why the numbers on a dashboard or a report are incorrect!
 Maybe the source file wasn’t updated with the latest data, or the logic written to calculate the metric isn’t correct.
 Data lineage can help you find the answers and resolve errors faster.

-- Change data with confidence: Data lineage makes it easy to change data or it’s configuration Why?
-An ideal data lineage should focus not only on data’s provenance but also its end-to-end evolution, from origin to impact.
+- Change data with confidence: Data lineage makes it easy to change data or its configuration Why?
+An ideal data lineage should focus not only on data provenance but also on its end-to-end evolution, from origin to impact.
 Hence, a data user can confidently make changes when they know everything about how a particular data asset affects other tables and columns.

 The top 5 benefits of a data lineage